nogibjj/Ciaran_Mini_Project2/README.md

-# rust-new-project-template
+# Palindrome or Not
-A good starting point for a new Rust project
+Check whether input word is a palindrome.

 ## References